 The term “FY”, as used herein, refers to fiscal year or financials year.

-The term “GERD”, as used herein, refers to gastroesophageal reflux disease.

 The term “IP”, as used herein, refers to intellectual property.

+The term “IgGs”, as used herein, refers to the Immunoglobulin G antibodies.

 The term “IRR”, as used herein, refers to an internal rate of return.

-The term “Nexium” and “Prevacid”, as used herein refers to the PPI based products.

 The term “OTC”, as used herein, refers to over the counter.

-The term “Prilosec”, as used herein, refers to the prescribed version of the Product.

 The term “Q”, as used herein, refers to a calendar quarter (i.e., Q1, Q2, Q3 or Q4).

 The term “US”, as used herein, refers to the United States of America and its major territories and possessions.